 Holiday food can make urinary health less cheery

-Many people enjoy their holidays with friends and family around elaborate meals that include seasonal favorites.
-Unfortunately, many holiday food choices aren’t normally part of a regular diet.
+Many people enjoy the holidays by treating themselves to elaborate meals that include seasonal favorites.
+Unfortunately, many holiday food choices aren’t part of a regular diet.
 Rich, heavy foods, sugars and alcoholic beverages cause some to worry about gaining extra pounds during the holidays.
 However, few consider that holiday food choices can also impact their urological health.
-Food can play a key role in aggravating urological conditions such as overactive bladder, chronic pelvic pain, and kidney stones.
+Food and beverages can play a key role in aggravating urological conditions such as overactive bladder, chronic pelvic pain, and kidney stones.

-Overactive bladder (OAB) is a condition associated with urgent or frequent urination.
-It’s that ‘gotta go, gotta go’ feeling and the need to get to a bathroom before having an accident.
-Estimates show that 50% of American women and a third of American men experience OAB. overactive bladder can be either wet or dry and is not always associated with urinary incontinence.
+Overactive bladder (OAB) is a condition associated with urgent and/or frequent urination.
+Urinary urgency is that ‘gotta go, gotta go’ feeling with the need to get to a bathroom before having an accident.
+Frequency is having to urinate again and again during the day and night.
 Normal urination is considered six to eight times in a 24 hour period, including getting up once or twice at night.
 Anything above these numbers is considered overactive.
+Estimates show that 50% of American women and a third of American men experience this condition.

 While a nuisance, overactive bladder is not life-threatening, and is oftentimes minimized through behavioral modifications such as food choices.
 When sitting down at the holiday table, remember that there are many dietary items that can affect or trigger OAB.
 These choices include: